TopoXLab/MCSpatNet/README.md

 - **Trained models test results**: available under `pretrained_results`.

 ### Citation ###
-    @inproceedings{abousamra2021MCSpatNet,
+	@InProceedings{Abousamra_2021_ICCV,
-    author      =  {Shahira Abousamra and David Belinsky and John Van Arnam and Felicia Allard and Eric Yee and Rajarsi Gupta and Tahsin Kurc and Dimitris Samaras and Joel Saltz and Chao Chen}, title       =  {Multi-Class Cell Detection Using Spatial Context Representation}, booktitle   =  {International Conference on Computer Vision (ICCV)}, year        =  {2021}}
+    author    = {Abousamra, Shahira and Belinsky, David and Van Arnam, John and Allard, Felicia and Yee, Eric and Gupta, Rajarsi and Kurc, Tahsin and Samaras, Dimitris and Saltz, Joel and Chen, Chao},
+    title     = {Multi-Class Cell Detection Using Spatial Context Representation},
+    booktitle = {Proceedings of the IEEE/CVF International Conference on Computer Vision (ICCV)},
+    year      = {2021},
+	}